idehub/react-native-google-analytics-bridge/README.md

 * **error:** String, a description of the exception (up to 100 characters), accepts nil
 * **fatal (required):** Boolean, indicates whether the exception was fatal, defaults to false

-See the [Google Analytics docs](https://developers.google.com/analytics/devguides/collection/ios/v3/exceptions) for more info
+See the [Google Analytics docs](https://developers.google.com/analytics/devguides/collection/ios/v3/exceptions) for more info.

 ```javascript
 try {